aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/support-for-microsoft-excel-2007-or-2010-custom-ui/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for Reporting Services Designer supports Microsoft Excel 2007 and 2010 custom user interface and you can easily use this interface to get a new look and feel.
+Aspose.Cells for Reporting Services Designer supports the Microsoft Excel 2007 and 2010 custom user interface, and you can easily use this interface to achieve a new look and feel.

 **Aspose.Cells supports the latest version of Microsoft Excel**